Dairy farm fans

 CMP the brushless ZEFIRO fans

 The Brushless (permanent magnets) engine which deploys an on-board mechanism for automatic and independent speed control.
-This kind of innovation makes it possible to no longer use the gearmotor present in asynchronous motors, so as to reduce the presence of mechanical parts subject to wear.
+This kind of innovation makes it possible to no longer use the gear motor present in asynchronous motors, so as to reduce the presence of mechanical parts subject to wear.
 The main benefits are the reduced use of maintenance, greater efficiency and lower energy consumption.
 ZEFIRO fans are fully designed and developed inside our technical department, including the study of the die-cast aluminium casing and the eye-catching design.
+The phonometric tests done at the motor prove that it emits a noise lower than 35dB and it amounts to only 64dB when it is equipped by blades.

 MOTOR PERMANENT MAGNETS Gearless technology design and manufacturing CMP expertise.
 Highest levels of performance and energy efficiency.
 No reducer, elimination of maintenance, Noise reduction.